CelsoEspinoza/Vank/README.md

 - **npm run dev**: Runs locally
 - **npm run migrate**: Runs migrations
 - **npm run new-migration <migration-name>**: Creates a new migration file

-Note: To consume the endpoints we have a file Insomnia_Collection.yaml